flavianowilliams/HICOLM3/README.md

 # Installation

-To install Hicolm just run "as a superuser" the script install.sh in the SRC directory,
+To install just run "as a superuser" the script install.sh in the SRC directory,

 ```
 $ sudo ./install.sh